nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 #### Hiring

 After raising some capital, I started to build out the team.
 Given my lack of frontend skills, I was keen to get some dev expertise in that area.
-Initially, I'd also planned to hire a designer—seeing UX as a critical part of differentiation, particularly in a world where the incumbent tools are just so horrible to use.
+Initially, I'd also planned to hire a designer, seeing UX as a critical part of differentiation; particularly in a world where the incumbent tools are just so horrible to use.
 However, what quickly became obvious is that hiring is _hard_, hiring for a start-up is even harder, and trying to do both of these things in a corner of the world that has suffered decades of brain drain is harder still.

 After a couple of months of posting ads and doing direct outreach, I'd got basically nowhere and decided to bring in a recruitment agency.
-I had a strong preference for getting people who were local, because I wanted the company to—at least at some point—operate from an office 100% of the time.
+I had a strong preference for getting people who were local, because I wanted the company to, at least at some point, operate from an office 100% of the time.

 Recruiters cost a fortune.
 They have a weird monopoly on the market, for reasons I don't quite understand, and their incentives are not really aligned with either candidate or employer.
 The cost component meant I had to revise hiring